nopetrides/modding/ValheimMods/Crop_Utils/Thunderstore/README.md

 See config for all configurables, and change at your leasuire.

 Default keybinds:
-  - Pickup: Hold left ALT to pickup in an area
+  - Pickup: While looking at a pick-able item, hold left ALT to pickup in an area
   - Planting Line: Hold left ALT to plant in a line, and optionally hold Z to lock the line in place.
   - Planting Hex: Press and hold Z first then left ALT creates a circle packed pattern for mass planting
   - Change range: Use the ]} key to increase the size and range of the utils, and [{ to decrease the range of the utils
-  - Change spacing: If using custom spacing (disabled by default) use the - and + (techically the = key) to increase or decrease the manual space between plants.
+  - Change spacing: If using custom spacing (disabled by default) use the - and + keys to increase or decrease the manual space between plants.

 Configurables:
 - Keybinds for primary & secondary tool function